scalacenter/scalac-profiling/README.md

 Per call-site, file and total:

 - [ ] How many implicit searches are triggered by user-defined code?
-- [ ] How many implicit searches are triggered my macro code?
+- [ ] How many implicit searches are triggered by macro code?
 - [ ] How long implicit searches take to run?
 - [x] How many implicit search failures are?
 - [x] How many implicit search hits are?